Home » Recipe Type » Dips, Spreads & Sauces » Easy Aioli with Lemon and Dill: Use as a Sauce or Dip

 Other Dips That Work Well With Vegetables

 Thanks for visiting Tin and Thyme.
-If you make this easy aioli recipe with lemon and dill, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+If you make this easy aioli recipe with lemon and dill, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Choclette x